balderdashy/sails-docs/concepts/Policies/Policies.md

 ##### Applying policies to standalone actions

 To apply policies to one or more standalone actions, use the action path (relative to `api/controllers`) as a property name in the `config/policies.js` dictionary, and set the value to the policy or policies that should apply to those actions.
-By using a wildcard `*` in the action path, you can apply policies to all actions that begin with that path.
+By using a wildcard `*` at the end of the action path, you can apply policies to all actions that begin with that path.
 Here's the same set of policies as above, rewritten to apply to standalone actions:

 ```js
 {